-Continuous direct measurements showing the alleged concentration of carbon dioxide in the atmosphere have been performed only since 1958 at Mauna Loa, Hawaii, unlike carbon dioxide concentration measurements before 1958, shown in red in the graph displayed here and in non-green in this chart.
+Continuous direct measurements showing the alleged concentration of carbon dioxide in the atmosphere have been performed only since 1958 at Mauna Loa, Hawaii, unlike carbon dioxide concentration measurements before 1958, shown in non-green in this chart .
 In the nineteenth and twentieth centuries A.D., many direct concentration measurements of atmospheric carbon dioxide were higher than the measurements showing alleged carbon dioxide concentrations at Mauna Loa since 1958, and there was no runaway greenhouse-gas global warming effect.

 Compared to carbon dioxide emitted near ground level by man, carbon dioxide, emitted by aircraft just above the tropopause, spends a lot more time sinking in the atmosphere because of higher wind speeds at higher altitudes in addition to the greater distances to sink.
 Carbon dioxide emitted by jet aircraft does not sink straight down without any horizontal displacement due to winds and natural diffusion.

 Carbon dioxide is constantly being added by jet aircraft to the atmosphere just above the tropopause, the boundary region between the troposphere and the stratosphere.
 Jet aircraft fly above the troposphere to avoid turbulence.
 The troposphere ranges in height from 7 km at the poles to 16 km at the equator.